rezadtech/Chaos-Mobile-BugBounty/Jail Broken.md

 4. Kernel: after all the steps have been verified, the kernel can initialize.
 5. Applications

-** Note: Disable updates to preven iOS to revert jailed state
+** Note: Disable updates to prevent iOS to revert jailed state

 ## Jailbreak iOS tools:
 - https://canijailbreak.com/